How to remember stopping distances

 The condition of the road surface also influences stopping distance.
 A road’s grip can be significantly reduced by wet, icy, or uneven surfaces, resulting in longer stopping distances.
 Therefore, it is vital to adapt driving style according to the road conditions and exercise extra caution in adverse weather conditions.

-See also How to use white spirit
+See also How to record on sky stream

 Calculating stopping distance